HSBNE/hsbne.github.com/README.md

 If you become a trusted contributor, I'm happy to give you direct commit rights to this repo.

 For now, all changes are going through pull requests just for visibility.
+The project maintainers can accept all or some of your changes.

 If you want to make larger changes to the site, you might want to setup your own working copy of the website so you can test your changes before making a pull request.